PF

 Instructions

-3. 3In a medium bowl, whisk together the garlic, melted butter, lemon juice, and thyme until combined.
-Set aside.
+2. 2Mince the garlic and whisk together with the butter, lemon juice, and fresh thyme in a medium bowl until combined.

 Nutrition — Per Serving